jenkins-x/jx-git-operator/README.md

 ### Create the Git URL Secret

-You need to create a `Secret` to map the git reopsitory to the `jx-git-operator`.
+You need to create a `Secret` to map the git repository to the `jx-git-operator`.

 For private repositories this will also need a username and token/password to be able to clone the git repository.